Percy Lake

-Career
+Military career

 Lake was the son of Lt.-Colonel Percy Godfrey Botfield Lake (1829–1899) and his wife Margaret Phillips of Quebec City.
 Born at Tenby, Wales, on 29 June 1855, he was brought up in Preston, Lancashire where his father was stationed.
 He was educated at Preston Grammar School and Uppingham School.

 Lake was commissioned as a sub-lieutenant in the 59th Regiment of Foot in 1873, and promoted to lieutenant on 9 August 1873.
 He fought in the Second Anglo-Afghan War in 1878–79.
 He was promoted captain on 31 October 1883 and graduated from Staff College in 1884.
 In 1885 he became Deputy Assistant Adjutant General and Quartermaster General during the Suakin Expedition, Sudan.

-Returning home, he served as Staff Captain at Army Headquarters in 1887 and Deputy Assistant Adjutant General (Intelligence) at Army Headquarters in 1888.
-He went on to be Deputy Assistant Adjutant General at Dublin District in Ireland in 1892, Quartermaster General for the Canadian Militia in 1893 and, on promotion to lieutenant-colonel, Assistant Quartermaster General (Intelligence) at Army Headquarters in India in September 1899.
+Returning home, he served as a staff captain at Army Headquarters in 1887 and Deputy Assistant Adjutant General (Intelligence) at Army Headquarters in 1888.
+He was promoted to major in July 1891 and went on to be Deputy Assistant Adjutant General at Dublin District in Ireland in 1892, Quartermaster General for the Canadian Militia in 1893 and, on promotion to lieutenant-colonel, Assistant Quartermaster General (Intelligence) at Army Headquarters in India in September 1899.
 He was appointed a Companion of the Order of the Bath (CB) on 22 August 1902.

 After that Lake became Chief Staff Officer for 2nd Army Corps in 1904, Chief of the Canadian General Staff in 1905 and Inspector General of the Canadian Militia in 1908, introducing a number of reforms.
-He was promoted major-general on 23 March 1905, and appointed a Companion of the Order of St Michael and St George (CMG) in 1905 and Knight Commander (KCMG) in 1908.
+He was promoted to major general on 23 March 1905, and appointed a Companion of the Order of St Michael and St George (CMG) in 1905 and Knight Commander (KCMG) in 1908.

-Leaving Canada in 1910, he became General Officer Commanding 7th (Meerut) Division in India in 1911 and Chief of the General Staff in India from 1912, having been promoted lieutenant-general in March 1911.
+Leaving Canada in 1910, he succeeded Lieutenant General Sir James Willcocks as General Officer Commanding 7th (Meerut) Division in India in February 1911 and Chief of the General Staff in India from 1912, having been promoted lieutenant-general in March 1911.
 In 1913 he was given the colonelcy of the East Lancashire Regiment, which he held until 1920.
 In January 1916 he was appointed commander-in-chief of the Mesopotamian Force, part of an expeditionary force sent to relieve Sir General Townshend's troops at Kut.

 After preparing for a fresh campaign, in August 1916 Lake returned to England, and was created Knight Commander of the Order of the Bath (KCB) on 1 January 1916.
 He was given a post in the Ministry of Munitions in May 1917.